-12. Idling policies
+10. Idling policies

 Idling policies set specific limits on the amount of time a vehicle can be left at idle.
 An idling policy should define warm-up and cool-down periods for diesel equipment, based on manufacturer's recommendations (US EPA, 2007).
 Generally, newer equipment requires almost no warm-up and cool-down time, so idling to avoid shutdown is unnecessary.
 Idling also puts wear on the engine and decreases engine life, increases fuel costs, and produces emissions.
-For an uncontrolled backhoe loader with an 89 horsepower engine operating under a load factor of 0.21, one hour of idling produces approximately 13 g of particulate matter, 155 g of nitrogen oxides, 65 g of carbon monoxide, and 65 g of carbon dioxide (US EPA, 2007).
+For example, an uncontrolled backhoe loader with an 89 horsepower engine operating under a load factor of 0.21 produces approximately 13 g of particulate matter in one hour of idling (US EPA, 2007).

-Many operators may not be aware of the costs of idling.
+Many operators may not be aware of the other costs of idling.
 Educating operators about idling policies and why idling should be avoided is therefore an important component of idle-reduction policies (US EPA, 2007).